Best Smoked Salmon LOX Recipe

 This process is for cold smoking salmon (LOX) only, preferably with a Bradley smoker.

 After speaking to a few people, who do this for a living, I got the process they use.
 As they wouldn’t give up the recipe, I created my own.
-You may add any flavour you want to the wet brine.
-More garlic, or soy sauce, lemon, coriander seeds, there are no rules for flavour.
+You may add any flavor you want to the wet brine.
+More garlic, or soy sauce, lemon, coriander seeds, there are no rules for flavor.
 You may use more or less brown sugar depending on your tastes, but try mine as is, and adjust after you try it.
 For those who try it you won’t be sorry.
 Please post your results, and feel free to share this with others, but please give credit where it is due.

 IMPORTANT: Please, read these instructions over a few times before you attempt to use this recipe.
 It will help you understand the process.

 I have tried to emphasize and detail the critical steps and where temperature is important.